 Alaska pollock are harvested from January through April, and June through October.
 The mid-water trawl method is mostly employed as the catching method.
 The supply of walleye pollock is abundant, sustainable, and available year-round.

-Alaska pollock is available as a whole, headed & gutted or filleted, and fillet blocks (deep-skinned fillet block, mince block, skinless boneless fillets).
+Alaska pollock are available as a whole, headed & gutted or filleted, and fillet blocks (deep-skinned fillet block, mince block, skinless boneless fillets).
 The fillets may be marketed single or twice-frozen, either deep-skinned or with the fat layer intact.
-Surimi and pollock roe are also readily available in the supermarkets year-round.
+Surimi and pollock roe are also readily available in supermarkets year-round.

 Alaska pollock spoil early and remain in good condition for up to about 5 days in ice.
 It is recommended that whole gutted Alaska pollock that are to be frozen whole should not be kept for more than 2 days in ice.
 At home, store fish and fillets in the refrigerator for 2-3 days.
 For extended use, scale and gut whole before storing in a deep freezer below -30°C.

-Alaska pollock is a versatile fish whose product names flood the supermarkets and specialty stores alike.
+Alaska pollock is a versatile fish whose product names flood supermarkets and specialty stores alike.
 Pollock is a mild, delicate-tasting fish but is more flavorful than cod or haddock, perhaps because it has a higher mineral and oil content.

 Here are some serving ideas:

 |Fish n Chips.
-Photo credit: david pursehouse|
+Photo credit: david pursehouse

 Alaska pollock is a versatile whitefish commonly used in surimi and Fish-O-filet sandwiches.